New Freshman Applicants

 Within each academic subject area, the minimum documentation for each individual course must include:

-3. A course syllabus to include a detailed narrative of the primary academic content taught in the course, a list of written and/or laboratory assignments, the grading structure, and assessment tools used.
+- A comprehensive course description to include a detailed narrative of the primary academic content taught in the course, a list of written and/or laboratory assignments, the grading structure, and assessment tools used.

 Academic Subject Area Requirements